yorku-ease/DataMigrationBenchmarkingTool/README.md

 ## Physical Requirements
 - 1 machine containing the files to be transferred, called local server.
-- 1 remote machine where the files are going to be migrated.
+- 1 machine where the files are going to be migrated.
-- 1 remote machine to deploy the Kafka cluster to save all logs.
+- 1 machine to deploy the Kafka cluster to save all logs.

 ## Prerequisites